Vim-Columbus/vim-columbus.github.com/index.md

 ## Schedule

 Vim Columbus meets the second Thursday of every month.
-The next meeting is 2012-08-09 at 6:30pm.
+<strike>The next meeting is 2012-08-09 at 6:30pm.</strike> Update: Vim
+Columbus this month is being pre-empted in favor of the first-ever [Columbus GitHub Drinkup](https://github.com/blog/1219-columbus-drinkup).
+We can still talk about Vim.

 There is a [vim-columbus group on Google Groups](http://groups.google.com/group/vim-columbus) you can subscribe to for